 result in a substantial amount of time before medical personnel arrive to provide assistance.

-stresses that may evolve from participation in this race.
-These include, but are not limited to, extreme temperatures
+and mental stresses that may evolve from participation in this race.
+These include, but are not limited to, extreme

-of heat and (more likely) cold, hypothermia, dehydration, hyponatremia, renal failure, seizures, hypoglycemia, disorientation,
+temperatures of heat and (more likely) cold, hypothermia, dehydration, hyponatremia, renal failure, seizures, hypoglycemia,

-total mental and physical exhaustion, etc. Each participant must continuously monitor himself/herself and understand
+disorientation, total mental and physical exhaustion, etc. Each participant must continuously monitor himself/herself

-their limitations.
-Remember that YOU, the runner, are responsible for your own well being during the race.
+and understand their limitations.
+Remember that YOU, the runner, are responsible for your own well being during the

 are allowed to have only one pacer at a time.
 The only exception to this rule is that runners are allowed to have as